Graduate and Professional Programs

 What does the cost include?

-The price is all-inclusive: books, fees, laptop, international business trip, meals during class, parking, materials needed for class, and other miscellaneous items.
+The price is all-inclusive: books, fees, international business trip, meals during class, parking, materials needed for class, and other miscellaneous items.
+Please feel free to learn more about the EMBA cost breakdown on our website.

 How do I get financial aid?